 McIlroy was a winner from an early age.
 He was raised on challenging links and parkland courses along the

 Causeway Coastal Route in Northern Ireland and won several prestigious titles as a teenager.
-No doubt these stood to him when he held off Tiger Woods in 2011 at the Honda Classic to become the World Number One for the first time.
+No doubt these stood to him when he held off Tiger Woods at the Honda Classic in 2011 to become the World Number One for the first time.

 Putting time at Royal Portrush